MatrixManAtYrService/htty/README.md

 [![PyPI python versions](https://img.shields.io/pypi/pyversions/htty.svg)](https://pypi.org/project/htty/)

-`htty` attaches connects commands to a headless terminal.
+`htty` runs commands in a headless terminal.
-It has both a command line interface, and a Python API, which you can use to interact with that terminal.
+To interact with that terminal programatically, you can use either its CLI or its Python API.

 For details, see the [docs](https://matrixmanatyrservice.github.io/htty/htty.html).